-PEPT: The Public Employees Pension Team, a section of the Government of Jersey's Treasury & Exchequer who perform the day to day administration of the Final Salary Scheme and the Career Average Scheme of the PEPF.
+PEPT: The Public Employees Pension Team, a section of the States of Jersey Treasury & Resources department who perform the day to day administration of the Final Salary Scheme and the Career Average Scheme.

 Return: The total gain from holding an investment over a given period, including income and increase (decrease) in market value.